 ATM (Asynchronous Transfer Mode)

-A networking technology that transfers data in packets or cells of a fixed size.
+A connection based transfer system which sends information in cells of a fixed size.

 Defined by the ABS as an 'always on' internet connection with an access speed equal to or greater than 256kbps.

 Broadband internet technology that uses the cable television (CATV) infrastructure.
 The connection uses a coaxial cable or Hybrid Fibre Coaxial (HFC) and is typically used as the 'last mile' or 'access network' technology.
 Cable includes Fibre to the Node (FTTN) and Fibre to the Curb (FTTC) where a coaxial cable has been used for the 'last mile'.

 Cloud computing refers to IT services that are used over the internet to access software, computing power or storage capacity.

 Connection to the internet via modem and dial-up software utilising public switched telecommunications network.